goll72/goll.cc/README.md

 ./build.sh
 ```

-The command above will run the necessary build commands for each
+`build.sh` will run the necessary build commands for each external
-external subproject, transpile Typescript scripts and then run
+subproject, transpile Typescript scripts and then run `typst watch`,
-`typst watch`, outputting the website files to `dist` and serving
+outputting the website files to `dist` and serving them locally.
-them locally.